na4n/clog/README.md

-# Clog, a C logger
+# Clog, the C logger
 Logs statements in C.

 # Functionality